lilin-bme/lilin-bme.github.io/CV/index.md

 {% include section.html %}
 ### BIOGRAPHY
 Dr. Lin received her B.S. and Ph.D. degrees from Shanghai Jiao Tong University (SJTU), and worked as a joint postdoctoral fellow at the University of Illinois at Urbana-Champaign (UIUC) and SJTU.
-In her PhD and Postdoc duration, She was one of the early researchers of gap-enhanced Raman tags (GERTs) - a novel Raman optical label that offers ultra-high sensitivity, uniformity and photostability.
-Her current research interests include surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation and as an optical platform to study biomaterial interfaces.
-She has developed transmission Raman tomography techniques for three-dimensional in vivo Raman imaging (IVRI).
+In her Ph.D. and postdoc duration, she was one of the early researchers of gap-enhanced Raman tags (GERTs) - a novel Raman optical label that offers ultra-high sensitivity, uniformity and photostability.
+Her current research interests include deep Raman techniques, surface-enhanced Raman scattering bioimaging at the second NIR window, and in vitro Raman platform to study biomaterial interfaces.
+She has developed transmission Raman tomography techniques for three-dimensional in vivo Raman imaging.
 Dr. Lin has received a number of awards, including the Shanghai Chenguang Young scholar Program (2021), Best Paper Award at IMCO International Conference (2019), and Shanghai super postdoc fellowship (2018).

 ### EDUCATION
 - Ph.D., Biomedical Engineering, Shanghai Jiao Tong University, 2013-2018, *Thesis Title: The Synthesis and Biomedical Applications of Gap Enhanced Raman Tags (GERTs)*